Brown Dog affair: Cruelty to Animals Act 1876

 There was significant opposition to vivisection in England, in both houses of Parliament, during the reign of Queen Victoria (1837–1901); the Queen herself strongly opposed it.
-The term vivisection referred to the dissection of living animals, with and without anaesthesia, often in front of audiences of medical students.
+The term vivisection referred to the dissection of living animals, with or without anaesthesia, often in front of audiences of medical students.
 In 1878 there were under 300 experiments on animals in the UK, a figure that had risen to 19,084 in 1903 when the brown dog was vivisected (according to the inscription on the second Brown Dog statue), and to five million by 1970.

-Physiologists in the 19th century were frequently criticized for their work.
+Physiologists in the 19th century were frequently criticised for their work.
 The prominent French physiologist Claude Bernard appears to have shared the distaste of his critics, who included his wife, referring to "the science of life" as a "superb and dazzlingly lighted hall which may be reached only by passing through a long and ghastly kitchen".
-In 1875 Irish feminist Frances Power Cobbe founded the National Anti-Vivisection Society (NAVS) in London and in 1898 the British Union for the Abolition of Vivisection (BUAV).
+In 1875, Irish feminist Frances Power Cobbe founded the National Anti-Vivisection Society (NAVS) in London and in 1898 the British Union for the Abolition of Vivisection (BUAV).
 The former sought to restrict vivisection and the latter to abolish it.

 The opposition led the British government, in July 1875, to set up the first Royal Commission on the "Practice of Subjecting Live Animals to Experiments for Scientific Purposes".
-After hearing that researchers did not use anaesthesia regularly—one scientist, Emmanuel Klein told the commission he had "no regard at all" for the suffering of the animals—the commission recommended a series of measures, including a ban on experiments on dogs, cats, horses, donkeys and mules.
+After hearing that researchers did not use anaesthesia regularly—one scientist, Emmanuel Klein, told the commission he had "no regard at all" for the suffering of the animals—the commission recommended a series of measures, including a ban on experiments on dogs, cats, horses, donkeys and mules.
 The General Medical Council and British Medical Journal objected, so additional protection was introduced instead.
-The result was the Cruelty to Animals Act 1876, criticized by NAVS as "infamous but well-named".
+The result was the Cruelty to Animals Act 1876, criticised by NAVS as "infamous but well-named".

-The act stipulated that researchers could not be prosecuted for cruelty, but that the animal must be anaesthetized, unless the anaesthesia would interfere with the point of the experiment.
+The act stipulated that researchers could not be prosecuted for cruelty, but that the animal must be anaesthetised, unless the anaesthesia would interfere with the point of the experiment.
 Each animal could be used only once, although several procedures regarded as part of the same experiment were permitted.
 The animal had to be killed when the study was over, unless doing so would frustrate the object of the experiment.
 Prosecutions could take place only with the approval of the home secretary.
-At the time of the Brown Dog affair this was Aretas Akers-Douglas, who was unsympathetic to the anti-vivisectionist cause.
+At the time of the Brown Dog affair, this was Aretas Akers-Douglas, who was unsympathetic to the anti-vivisectionist cause.